dgroomes/swift-playground/README.md

   and notice that this information is presented outside the context of Apple.
 (Of course Apple is still there but not in an overt way)
   This is pretty cool.
 Can I eject this project from Xcode (well, I'm using AppCode)?.
 Answer: no, this is not possible.
   [AppCode is not considered a lightweight IDE](https://intellij-support.jetbrains.com/hc/en-us/community/posts/360005062659-Can-I-get-Swift-code-completion-and-syntax-highlighting-in-IntelliJ-).
-* [ ] Implement something just a bit more interesting than "hello world"
+* [x] DONE Implement something just a bit more interesting than "hello world"
-* [ ] IN PROGRESS How do you implement multi-module Swift projects?
+* [x] DONE How do you implement multi-module Swift projects?
 What does the directory layout look like?
 Where do I start?
 * [ ] Implement something that starts another process, captures its output, and stops the process.
+* [ ] Heed the warning described by the [`FileManager.fileExists` docs](https://developer.apple.com/documentation/foundation/filemanager/1415645-fileexists)
+   * > Attempting to predicate behavior based on the current state of the file system or a particular file on the file system is not recommended.
+Doing so can cause odd behavior or race conditions.
+It’s far better to attempt an operation (such as loading a file or creating a directory), check for errors, and handle those errors gracefully than it is to try to figure out ahead of time whether the operation will succeed.
+   * This is not something I've taken seriously in my Java code, but I'm happy to write my Swift more robustly in this regard.

 ## Reference